 - Topical Balms/Rubs

-Vaporizing medical marijuana involves using a vaporizer and heating your cannabis to a point just below combustion then inhaling the vapors, just like you would if you were smoking.
-The resulting vapors contain all the healthy-medical properties you want from cannabis, without the harmful by-products that may be contained in the smoked form of cannabis.
+Vaporizing medical marijuana involves using a vaporizer and heating your material to a point just below combustion then inhaling the vapors, just like you would if you were smoking.
+The resulting vapors contain all the healthy-medical properties you want from cannabis, without the harmful by-products that may be contained in the smoked form of the plant.

 Much like smoking, vaporizing your cannabis is a very fast-acting method.
-This makes vaporizing medical cannabis, the 2nd most preferred method of use, for many patients.
+This makes vaporizing medical marijuana, the 2nd most preferred method of use, for many patients.
+Another form of vaping is called: Dabbing marijuana concentrates.

 Cannabis Capsules are another great way to ingest medical marijuana without smoking it.
 There are many different methods, or recipes for making cannabis capsules.
 Unlike smoking and vaporizing, when you eat a capsule that has active cannabis in it, it takes an hour or more to take effect for most people.
 The resulting medicated feeling most people get from ingesting cannabis capsules is said to be stronger and also to “feel” different.
 The effects are often said to last longer when taking cannabis capsules, compared to smoking cannabis.